The Linera banner

 }

 Messages result from the execution of operations or other messages.
-Messages can be sent from one chain to another.
-Block proposers also actively include messages in their block proposal, but unlike with operations, they are only allowed to include them in the right order (possibly skipping some), and only if they were actually created by another chain (or the same chain, earlier).
+Messages can be sent from one chain to another, always within the same application.
+Block proposers also actively include messages in their block proposal, but unlike with operations, they are only allowed to include them in the right order (possibly skipping some), and only if they were actually created by another chain (or by a previous block of the same chain).
+Messages that originate from the same transaction are included as a single transaction in the receiving block.

 In our "fungible token" application, a message to credit an account would look like this: